Website Design March 20th, 2017

 Yet, they didn’t call it quits, since the sample size was just only around 100 visits for each version.
 They kept on doing tests.
 Ten days later, the software produced to following results:

 The variation, which had a 0% chance of winning after two days, was now winning by a landslide, and reaching the coveted 95% confidence number.
 However, the sample size was significantly larger (between 350 and 400 conversions per variation).
 This goes to show how important sample size is when doing your tests.
 But, the number is not always going to be between 350 and 400.
-In order to figure out how big a sample you really need, check out this calculator, which should point you in the right direction.
+In order to figure out how big a sample you really need, a calculator, which should point you in the right direction.

 Once you have your test set up, with all its parameters, settings, variations, controls, and goals, you should proceed with testing without changing any of the above, even if you get a brilliant new idea in the process.
 For example, if you were to change the traffic distribution split between two pages, the old users would not be affected, but the new ones would cause the test to show significantly different, and inaccurate, results.